moka-guys/mokabed/Bedmaker/Pan5344/Pan5344_Logfile.md

  ENST00000587708.2- this is in the request form but is not in agreed transcripts list for CP205 readcount and CNV bedfiles.
 Regions for this transcript are removed from the bed files. grep -v -E "ENST00000587708.2" Pan5344_CNV.bed > Pan5344_CNV_clean.bed

+## renaming
+Removing invalid transcripts also remove the 0/1 based duplicates.
+So, merging is not required.
+Renaming was done as below: mv Pan5344_CNV.bed Pan5344_CNV_unclean.bed mv Pan5344_CNV_clean.bed Pan5344_CNV.bed